tasmota/docs/docs/Displays.md

 and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods:

-1. a special section in scripter >d
-2. a file which must be present in the flash file system ("dspdesc.txt")
+1. a file which must be present in the flash file system ("dspdesc.txt"), prefered option
+2. a special section in scripter >d
+3. rule buffer 3
-3. a flash section in driver 17 (const char)
+4. a flash section in driver 17 (const char)

+options 1-3 work also on 1M devices

 Descriptor text file has the following elements: